The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Symbolic and Linear Regression

 To evaluate model performance, we compare two outputs from the regression process: the overall best model (\textit{best}), which optimally balances accuracy and simplicity, and the most accurate model (\textit{accuracy}), which prioritizes predictive performance.

 We experiment with various training set configurations: Specifically, we aim to recover escape fractions as accurately as possible in the observable range, while recognizing that extreme precision is not required for very low values (e.g., distinguishing between $10^{-6}$ and $10^{-20}$).
-To implement this, we test two strategies: (1) excluding data points with $\log_{10}(f_\mathrm{esc}^\mathrm{LyC}) < -5$ during training, and evaluating model performance across the full dataset; and (2) setting all escape fractions below the threshold to the threshold value, while retaining their associated parameters.
-We find that the most effective approach is to train the model on the full dataset without any thresholding, enabling it to learn a more general representation of the underlying physics.
+To assess the impact of low escape-fraction values on the symbolic regression training, we consider three strategies: (1) excluding data points with $\log_{10}(f_\mathrm{esc}^\mathrm{LyC}) < -3.5$ during training; and (2) imposing a floor by setting all escape fractions below this threshold to $\log_{10}(f_\mathrm{esc}^\mathrm{LyC}) = -3.5$, retaining their associated physical parameters.
+We find that approach (1) most effectively enhances the model’s ability to resolve and distinguish the parameter scales of interest.